 Tragically, child abuse does occur.
 Unfortunately, however, many people label any form of spanking as child abuse.
-But I want you to give me credit for not advocating fanatic extremism.
+I want you to give me credit, though, for not advocating fanatic extremism.
 When I talk about spanking a child, I’m not talking about breaking a child’s arm, blacking a child’s eye, or bloodying a child’s nose.
 Instead, I’m talking about spanking in a sane, sensible way, one that makes use of that part of the anatomy that has extra flesh and padding.
-(Surely it can’t be mere coincidence that God built us all with some extra padding back there.
+Surely it can’t be mere coincidence that God built us all with some extra padding back there.

 Alright, now let’s look at some scripture.
 We’ll begin with Proverbs 13:24:

-Obviously, this verse flies directly in the face of the attitude that says, “If you really love your child, you will not spank that child.”
+Obviously, this verse flies directly in the face of the attitude that says, “If you really love your child, you will not spank the child.”
 God says, “That’s the exact opposite of the truth.”
 He says, “If you really love your child, you will spank that child.”
 The term I like is “tough love.”
 Real love can’t always be mush and gush.
 Real love must sometimes involve using the rod for the purpose of discipline.

 The fact is that God, as each Christian’s heavenly father, simply demands that earthly parents follow the example that He sets in dealing with His children.
 I say this because Hebrews 12:5-10 tells us in no uncertain terms that God disciplines (chastens, whips) Christians when their unholy behavior demands it.
 That passage actually goes so far as to say that if God doesn’t chasten a person, that person isn’t a true child of God (a true Christian).

-Listen, parents, you aren’t more loving than God!
+Listen parents, you aren’t more loving than God!
 God loves each Christian far more than any earthly parent loves any earthly child, and yet He still disciplines each Christian.
 You see, He doesn’t ask any parent to do something that He Himself isn’t willing to do.
 God knows that children must be disciplined (chastened, spanked).
 He loves His children too much not to spank them when they need it, and He asks each parent to follow His example.

-Chasten your son while there is hope, and do not set your heart on his destruction.”
+Chasten your son while there is hope, And do not set your heart on his destruction.
+(N.K.J.V.)